erroronline1/caro/readme.md

 Orders may have to be approved; pending approvals sum up and can be batch approved by users with an order authentification pin.

 Approved orders can be marked as *ordered*, *received* and *archived* with only the last not being deleted by default after a set timespan.
 Also purchase can disapprove an order for any suitable reason.
 In this case a message can be appended and all users of the assigned organizational unit will be informed about the lack of order processing.

+Information can be added anytime.
+Processed but not yet received orders can have a order state change in which case the ordering unit will be send a message.
+These are also cancelable, in which case the order will be sorted to unprocessed with a cancellation flag and message to purchase; a processed cancellation will be deleted.
+Received products can be marked to be returned.
+Returns create a new order without changing the original one.
+All actions offer to append a message.

 ![orders screenshot](assets/orders.png)